djhmateer/djhmateer.github.io/_posts/2022-10-11-python pipenv.md

 # create a new Pipfile and Pipfile.lock if not there
 # otherwise get all dependencies
 pipenv install

+# useful to purge the virtual env
+pipenv --rm
 ```

 Add a dependency to pipfile eg [https://postmarkapp.com/send-email/python](https://postmarkapp.com/send-email/python) which I use for sending emails